Can you moor Stern-To in the Med

 1. Especially in an unfamiliar place it makes obvious sense to conduct a 'reccy entry' to pinpoint, in order, the safest, easiest, most convenient spot.
 Remind the crew the procedures involved and agree the final plan.

 2. Fenders should be arranged to the stern and also to sides as appropriate.
 Stern lines should be prepared for the stern crew or for the skipper to step off if short crewed.
 If there is any appreciable cross wind plan to secure the windward line first.
-Stern lines should be initially set at 1m and terminated in a boline.
-This enables rapid deployment and no complications especially if someone shoreside takes the lines.
+Stern lines should be initially set at 2m and terminated in a bowline*.
+This enables rapid deployment and no complications especially if someone shore-side takes the lines. * if the xxx are rings then slip through and over.

 3. The skipper should be on the helm and should request silence from the crew except in emergency.
 This will ensure a clear exchange by hand sign or voice to the bow anchor crew.
 Take the longest possible approach to the berth to exclude prop walk and to enable good directional control through rudder and keel flow.